crispinalan/playdraughts/README.md

 ## Using Play Draughts

-A basic classic computer vs human game.
+A  human vs computer draughts game.

 * The human player (white) goes first and moves up the board.
 * Left mouse click on a piece to select it and then second click on the square to move to.
 * If a capture is possible then move over the piece and click on the adjacent empty square.
-* If a multiple capture is possible then click on the player piece and then on the last square after the multiple capture square (use reset player if necessary -see below).
+* If a multiple capture is possible then make multiple moves.
 * The rules of draughts are that capturing is mandatory.
-* The computer makes a move once the player has finished
+* The computer makes a move once the player has finished.

-* Game information is updated in the status bar.
+* Game move information is updated in the status bar in the form (x1,y1)->(x2,y2).
+* The x coordinates run from left to right (0 to 7)
+* The y coordinates run from top to bottom (0 to 7)

 You can use